 Thus, there is an emphasis on improving the patient experience “close to home” and treating the ED patients like “neighbors.”
 Trauma patients present a unique pattern of injuries, related to farming/logging equipment,

 all-terrain vehicles, and various wilderness sporting endeavors.
-Students and residents learn the essential skill of recognizing the need for transfer to tertiary care facilities, as well as deciding when it is safe to transport unstable patients.
+Students and residents learn the essential skill of recognizing the need for transfer to tertiary care facilities, as well as deciding when it is safe to transport critical patients.

 During off-hours, the emergency physicians are the only in-house doctors at CVMC, except for a floor hospitalist, and will respond to any codes or airway emergencies in the hospital.
 The overall clinical experience differs from that at UVMMC

 and provides an essential rural training experience to our EM residents and LCOM students.